 What is Podiatry?

 Podiatry focuses on the foot and ankle, but Podiatrists often treat problems in other areas of the body such as the legs, knees, hips or lower back, indirectly, as, when we move, the way the rest of the body moves affects the foot and ankle and the way the foot and ankle moves can affect the rest of the body.
-Our representative body, The College of Podiatry, has made a short video explaining the role of a Podiatrist.
+You can find more information about Podiatry as a profession via our representative body, The Royal College of Podiatry’s website, www.rcpod.org.uk.

 What qualifications does a Podiatrist have?